ExpediaGroup/container-startup-autoscaler/README.md

 - Only a single container of a pod can be targeted for scaling.
 - The target pod must not be controlled by a [VPA](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler).
-- The target container post-startup `requests` must be lower than startup resources.
+- For each configured scaling resource (cpu and/or memory), the target container post-startup `requests` must be lower than startup resources.
 - The target container must specify `requests` for both CPU and memory.
 - The target container must specify the `NotRequired` resize policy for both CPU and memory.
 - The target container must specify a startup or readiness probe (or both).